 In the college sector, quality assurance systems form part of governance systems.
-The Board of a teachers' education college is required by the Teachers' Education Colleges Act 2003, No 25 of 2003 to establish internal academic monitoring and quality assurance measures to ensure that the education and training provided by the colleges conform to the norms and standards determined in terms of the Act.15
+The Board of a teachers' education college is required by the Teachers' Education Colleges Act 2003, No 25 of 2003 to establish internal academic monitoring and quality assurance measures to ensure that the education and training provided by the college conform to the norms and standards determined in terms of the Act.17

-A number of statutory councils exist in Namibia with a variety of responsibilities for the quality and quality assurance of specific professional programmes and occupations.
-Higher education institutions are also required to meet these stakeholders' requirements for programme quality, where applicable.
+A number of statutory councils exist in Namibia that have a variety of responsibilities for the quality and quality assurance of specific professional programmes and occupations.
+Higher education institutions also need to meet these stakeholders' requirements for programme quality, where applicable.

-NCHE performs its programme accreditation and institutional audit responsibilities with due regard to the legislative responsibilities of other stakeholders in quality assurance in higher education.
-It seeks to establish efficient communication channels and modes of cooperation with these stakeholders to streamline the accreditation process, and minimise the impact on institutions.
+The NCHE performs its programme accreditation and institutional audit responsibilities with due regard to the legislative responsibilities of other stakeholders in quality assurance in higher education.
+The NCHE seeks to establish efficient communication channels and modes of cooperation with these stakeholders to streamline the accreditation process, and minimise the impact on institutions.